-With 118 full time faculty, Georgetown is able to offer the most comprehensive legal curriculum in the nation: more than 400 courses and seminars, in disciplines ranging from constitutional law to intellectual property to international and comparative law.
+With more than 115 full-time faculty, Georgetown is able to offer the most comprehensive legal curriculum in the nation: more than 400 courses and seminars, in disciplines ranging from constitutional law to intellectual property to international and comparative law.

 Small Class Settings

-Unlike many other law schools, Georgetown offers first year students welcome choices in their course of study.
-The first option, Curriculum "A," provides a thorough grounding in the foundational subjects — civil procedure, contracts, constitutional law, criminal procedure, property and torts — while enabling students in the spring semester to select from a diverse menu of six to seven elective courses drawn from two major areas of law: legislative/administrative and international/comparative.
+Unlike many other law schools, Georgetown offers first-year students welcome choices in their course of study.
+The first option, Curriculum "A," provides a thorough grounding in the foundational subjects — civil procedure, contracts, constitutional law, constitutional criminal procedure, property and torts — while enabling students in the spring semester to select from a diverse menu of six to seven elective courses drawn from two major areas of law: the legislative/administrative and international/comparative.
 The second option, Curriculum "B," covers the traditional subjects offered in Curriculum "A," but takes an interdisciplinary approach, placing emphasis on the public nature of law and the sources of law in economics, philosophy and other social sciences.

 Another exciting innovation to its first year curriculum is Week One: Law in a Global Context.
 Drawing on Georgetown's unparalleled international law faculty, this program engages all first-year students in an interdisciplinary study of cutting edge transnational legal issues during the first week of the spring term.